|Nutritional Guidelines (per serving)|

 To Make the Sponge

-Heat oven to 350 degrees.
-Lightly coat a 10-cup tube pan or three (8-inch) round pans with cooking spray.
+Pre-heat oven to 350 F. Lightly coat a 10-cup tube pan or three (8-inch) round pans with cooking spray.
 If desired, line 8-inch pan bottoms with parchment paper circles and again lightly coat with cooking spray.

 To Make the Chocolate Buttercream

-In a double boiler over low heat, cook egg yolks, confectioners' sugar, and milk until thick or until a wooden spoon leaves a track in the bottom of the pot.
+In a double boiler over low heat, cook egg yolks, confectioners' sugar, and milk until thick, stirring throughout.

-Mix in the slightly cooled melted chocolate.
-Let cool to room temperature otherwise, the butter will melt and the frosting will be soupy and will need to be refrigerated before using.
-Mix in butter and vanilla with an electric mixer until fluffy.
+- In making the frosting, make sure the melted chocolate is cooled to room temperature otherwise, the butter will melt and the frosting will be soupy and will need to be refrigerated before using.